K-PaaS/cp-guide-eng/use-guide/portal/cp-portal-use-guide-configs.md

 <br>

 #### <div id='1-2-5'/> 1.2.5.
 Delete the Secret
-- Click the Delete button to delete button in the Secureret details.
+- Click the Delete button to delete button in the Secret details.
   ![IMG_6_2_10]

 <br>